Carmel National Nature Reserve, near Llandeilo

 Dramatic disused quarries and the only seasonal...

-Oxwich National Nature Reserve is situated on the Gower coast, approximately 20 kilometres from Swansea.
+Oxwich National Nature Reserve is situated on the south coast of Gower, just 11 miles from Swansea.

 Oxwich is a National Nature Reserve.